 Does my camper have electric heat?

 RV furnaces use propane to create heat; they do not have electrical heating elements.
-The fans and propane igniter on an RV furnace run off of 12 volt DC from your house batteries when not plugged into shore power or running a generator.
+The fans and propane igniter on an RV furnace run off 12-volt DC from your house batteries when not plugged into shore power or a generator.

 Can I run my RV furnace on 110?